-Born and raised in Paris, and currently living in Los Angeles, DANIEL WOHL’s music blends electronics with acoustic instrumentation to often "surprising and provocative effect" (NPR).
-He has produced albums, orchestral and chamber works, film and ballet scores, and has received critical praise as one of his generation’s "imaginative, skillful creators" (New York Times) making work that is "beautiful...original" (Pitchfork).
+Born and raised in Paris and currently residing in Los Angeles, DANIEL WOHL’s music blends electronics with acoustic instrumentation to often "surprising and provocative effect" (NPR).
+He has produced albums, orchestral and chamber works, film, television and ballet scores, and has received critical praise as one of his generation’s "imaginative, skillful creators" (New York Times) making music that is "beautiful...original" (Pitchfork).

 Recent performances of his music have been held at the Broad Museum, MASS MoCA, the Hollywood Bowl, Carnegie Hall, The Barbican, Sadler's Wells, the Holland Festival and MoMA PS1.
 His music has been performed/commissioned by a number of ensembles such as the San Francisco Symphony (Soundbox series), the Chicago Symphony Orchestra (MusicNOW series), the Los Angeles Philharmonic, The London Contemporary Orchestra, New York Youth Symphony, the Bang on a Can All-Stars, the American Symphony Orchestra, eighth blackbird, So Percussion, the Calder Quartet, and the Mivos Quartet among others.
 He has also collaborated on albums/scores/performance projects with Jóhann Jóhannsson, Luca Guadagnino, Patty Jenkins, Morgan Neville, Dee Rees, David Lang, Julia Holter, Laurel Halo, Son Lux, and Holy Other.